Multiple Changes vs. Single Change In An A/B Test: How To Choose The Right Approach

 The challenge they were facing was that the original page had too much text in a long scrollable information section, and analysis of their visitor data showed them that not many users scrolled to the bottom of the page.
 Another issue they noticed was that having multiple CTAs could be confusing for the visitors.

-They worked with the VWO services team to design a variation that reduced clutter on the page, removed redundant text and links that could potentially confuse visitors.
+They worked with VWO to design a variation that reduced clutter on the page, removed redundant text and links that could potentially confuse visitors.
 Here’s a look at the redesigned page:

 The result?
 The test ran for 25 days and achieved a confidence level of 97%, with the variation causing a relative uplift in successful product registrations by 2.34%.